artineering-io/flair-docs/flair/graph/overview.md

 1. New Global attribute name (some names are reserved by Flair, including names starting with "_").
 2. Type of Global attribute to create
 3. Properties of the Global attribute, this will change depending on the type of Global being created.
+For `enum` globals, the first field you indicate will be set as the default field.
 4. `Ok` will create the global.

 When a global is added, it can be used by its name in parameter expressions and will be automatically appear in the _Attribute Editor_ within _Autodesk Maya_.
 The global can be set and keyed in Maya for each frame and is automatically udated in the Flair graph.